Our Trip to Amish Country

 First, we toured the museum.
 The museum is an authentic Amish farmhouse built in 1944.
 It was the first Amish farm in the area.
 When Ethridge incorporated the property into its city limits, the family living there had to sell and move further into the countryside, as the city requires indoor plumbing.
 The Amish Welcome Center purchased the farm, restored the home, and turned into a museum.

 The Amish man who built this house is still living and in his 80’s.
 He and his wife had 12 children.
 At last count, they had 160-something grandchildren and 260-something great-grandchildren.
 I asked our tour guide how the family feels about the home being made into a museum.
 He said that they love it.
-They are glad that home wasn’t torn down.
+They are glad the home wasn’t torn down.
 He also said that when the Amish have family visit from out of town, they like to bring them to the museum.

 Our tour guide was very knowledgeable.
 As he took us through every room of the house, he explained how the Amish live and how various items in the house are used.
 He was able to provide answers to everyone’s many questions.
 After the guided tour of the farmhouse, we explored the rest of the property on our own.
 There was a harness shop, buggies, several animals, and a replica of an Amish schoolhouse.